Improving control over unobservables with network data: Improving control over unobservables using network data

 Hölder continuity is a standard assumption that imposes a mild degree of smoothness in the CATE.
-Part b) of the assumption restricts the way $w_n$ converges to $1$; it requires a sufficiently fast convergence away from the origin.
+Part b) of the assumption restricts how $w_n$ decays from the origin; it requires a sufficiently fast convergence away from the origin.
+As discussed previously, ensuring consistency requires adjusting the comparison groups to ensure that their size grows in the exact sparsity case.
+A way to achieve this is to let $M=M_n$ grow at a suitable rate.

-Although consistency can be achieved under very weak conditions, the rates of convergence may be low and the conditions on $w_n$ may be hard to interpret.
-Assuming that the underlying functions of $X$ are sufficiently smooth implies a clean rate of $O({s_n}^{-2})$ for the bias under regular asymptotic homophily.
-In practice, I require existence of first-order derivatives:
+Although consistency can be achieved under very weak conditions, the rate of convergence may be slow and the conditions on $w_n$ are hard to interpret.
+Assuming that the underlying functions of $X$ are sufficiently smooth implies a clean bias rate of $O({s_n/M}^{-2})$ under regular asymptotic homophily.
+Although this can be established without requiring more than second-order derivatives, I formulate a more general smoothness assumption that will prove useful when discussing asymptotic normality: